 6. Logging: Logging will end in all new national parks, however ecological thinning will be managed by Parks Victoria, as in the Box-Ironbark parks.
 The total area VEAC proposed to remain available for logging has decreased by approximately 1000ha.

-7. Environmental Water: In keeping with the VEAC proposals, no additional environmental water has been delivered through the government announcement.
+7. Environmental Water: In keeping with the VEAC proposals, no additional environmental water was delivered through the government announcement.

 8. Cattle Grazing: Grazing will be removed from all new Red Gum national parks, however, it is unclear whether or not this will also take place on Crown land river grazing frontages.

-Overall the environmental benefits of the new Red Gum parks will be immense.
-At a time when multiple benefits are required from government decisions at all levels, this decision will be a win for the entire state of Victoria.
+Overall the environmental benefits of the new Red Gum parks is immense.
+At a time when multiple benefits are required from government decisions at all levels, this decision was a win for the entire state of Victoria.

-The Victorian National Parks Association would like to thank everyone who supported our push for the creation of new Red Gum Jobs for the futurenational parks.
+The Victorian National Parks Association would like to thank everyone who supported our push for the creation of new Red Gum national parks.